Getting Started¶

 Note

-The Docker image ships with Vulkan drivers for Intel, AMD, and NVIDIA GPUs and should be compatible with most devices.
-However, you may encounter issues when running inside a virtual machine, as GPU passthrough and driver support can vary.
+Vulkan acceleration requires that the host has a compatible GPU and the appropriate kernel drivers installed.
+The /dev/kfd and /dev/dri device nodes must be present on the host system.
+The Vulkan Docker image ships with drivers for Intel, AMD, and NVIDIA GPUs and should be compatible with most devices, but you may encounter issues when running inside a virtual machine, as GPU passthrough and driver support can vary.
+For NVIDIA GPUs, only the open-source (Nouveau/NVK) drivers are supported.

 docker run -p 8080:8080 \